lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 - Raw Resistive Touch for ESP32 (ADC connected to screen directly, no touch IC)

 It is easy to create new drives for other displays and input devices.
 If you add some new driver, we would be happy to add it to Micropython Binding, so please send us a PR!

+# FAQ

+## How can I know which LittlevGL objects and functions are available on Micropython?

+- Run Micropython with LittlevGL module enabled (for example, [`lv_micropython`](https://github.com/littlevgl/lv_micropython))
+- Open the REPL (interactive console)
+- `import lvgl as lv`
+- Type `lv.` and <btn>TAB</btn> for completion.
+All supported classes and functions of LittlevGL will be displayed.
+- Another option: `help(lv)`
+- Another option: `print('\n'.join(dir(lvgl)))`
+- You can also do that recursively.
+For example `lv.bt.` + <btn>TAB</btn>, or `print('\n'.join(dir(lvgl.btn)))`

+You can also have a look at the LittlevGL bindings module itself.
+It is generated after build, and ususally called `lv_mpy.c`.

+## That's a huge API!
+There are more than 25K lines of code on the LittlevGL binding module!

+It depends on LittlevGL configuration.
+It can be small or large.
+Remember that LittlevGL binding module is generated when you build Micropython, based on LittlevGL headers **and configuration file** - `lv_conf.h`.
+If you enabled everything on `lv_conf.h` - the module will be large.
+You can disable features and remove unneeded components by changing definitions in `lv_conf.h`, and the module will become much smaller.

+Anyway, remember that the module is on *Progam Memory*.
+It does not consume RAM by itself, only ROM.
+From RAM perpective, every **instance** of LittlevGL object will usually consume only a few bytes extra, to represent a Micropython wrapper object around LittlevGL object.

+## I would like to try it out!
+What is the quickest way to start?

+The quickest way to start: Fork [`lv_micropython`](https://github.com/littlevgl/lv_micropython).
+It has working unix and ESP32 ports of Micropython + LittlevGL.

+## LittlevGL on Python?
+Isn't it kinda.. slow?

+No.
+All LittlevGL functionality (such as rendering the graphics) is still in C.
+The Micropython binding only provides wrappers for LittlevGL API, such as creating componenets, setting their properties, layout, styles etc. Very few cycles are spent over there compared to other LittlevGL functionality.